TSS Certification Process - TSB 2000 Standard

 mandatory (initial) certification

-training is simply one (1) important element necessary with any formal certification
+training is simply one important element necessary with any formal certification

 process.

-It is essential that in addition to the initial certification
+In addition to the initial certification

 needed to maintain the achieved professional skills.

-Logging real world (qualifying) on-the-job experience and a formal
+Logging real world (qualifying) on-the-job experience and

-recertification requirement are necessary to achieve and maintain
+recertification requirements are necessary to maintain

 professional level certification credentials.